Frances Oldham Kelsey

-Birth and education
+Early life and education

-Born in Cobble Hill, British Columbia, Kelsey attended St. Margaret's School in the provincial capital, graduating at age 15.
+Born in Cobble Hill, British Columbia, Kelsey attended St. Margaret's School in Victoria, British Columbia, graduating at age 15.
 From 1930 to 1931, she attended Victoria College (now University of Victoria).
 She then enrolled at McGill University, where she received both a B.Sc.
 (1934) and an M.Sc.
 (1935) in pharmacology.
 Encouraged by one of her professors, she "wrote to EMK Geiling, M.D., a noted researcher [who] was starting up a new pharmacology department at the University of Chicago, asking for a position doing graduate work".
-Geiling, unaware of spelling conventions with respect to Francis and Frances, presumed that Frances was a man and offered her the position, which she accepted, starting work in 1936.
+Geiling, unaware of spelling conventions with respect to Francis and Frances, offered the position to her while addressing her as "Mr. Oldham".
+She accepted it while correcting the mistake by putting "miss" in brackets while writing the reply.
+She started work in 1936.

 During Kelsey's second year, Geiling was retained by the FDA to research unusual deaths related to elixir sulfanilamide, a sulfonamide medicine.
 Kelsey assisted on this research project, which showed that the 107 deaths were caused by the use of diethylene glycol as a solvent.
 At that time, there was no law available to prosecute those who sold poison as medicine, and Kelsey observed the need to work around incomplete regulation.
 The next year, the United States Congress passed the Federal Food, Drug, and Cosmetic Act of 1938.
-That same year she completed her studies and received a Ph.D. in pharmacology at the University of Chicago.
-Working with Geiling led to her interest in teratogens, drugs that cause congenital malformations (birth defects).
+That same year she completed her studies and received the University of Chicago's first Ph.D. in pharmacology.
+Working with Geiling led to her interest in teratogens, drugs that cause birth defects.
 She learned about the mechanism by which birth defects occur.